 - knowledge graph entries.

+If those artifacts lack traceability, the model cannot determine whether they are trustworthy.
 This means the reliability of AI reasoning increasingly depends on the integrity of the knowledge supply chain.

 The long-term implication